 Volunteer Ruth Curran reflects on sharing her experiences as a health care professional volunteering in Africa after an earlier program in St. Lucia, West Indies.
 Excerpted here from her blog, she expresses how difficult it can be to do justice to the depth of those experiences.
 Read her own blog post here.

 “I bet, however, that you will write that all that off as idealism or the romance of the moment in hindsight or the view from the other side of my rose colored glasses or the perspective from my glass overflowing take on life.
 I know that.
 I appreciate that.
 I respect that position.”

-Ruth is an author, writer, and speaker who first came in contact with Michele Gran, Global Volunteers’ co-founder and CEO, when she was doing research for a book about brain health and the brain benefits of travel and living a purposeful life.
-Ruth is a Master of Science with more than 28 years of experience as a business development executive, strategist, and organizational behaviorist.
+Ruth is an author, writer, and speaker who first came in contact with Michele Gran, Global Volunteers’ co-founder and Vice President, when she was doing research for a book about brain health and the brain benefits of travel and living a purposeful life.
+Ruth holds a Master of Science degree and has more than 28 years of experience as a business development executive, strategist, and organizational behaviorist.
 After learning about Global Volunteers through her research, she served as a volunteer in the Caribbean (St. Lucia) in 2015.
 She joined the Reaching Children’s Potential Advisory Committee that same year.
 Since then, Ruth has served as a volunteer in Africa (Tanzania) on two service programs and is registered for a third in Tanzania in July 2018.
-Due to her commitment to Global Volunteers’ work around the world, in 2017 Ruth joined the Global Volunteers staff team as our Director of Partnerships and Collaborations, managing our educational and institutional partnerships.
+During that time, she was recruited for the Board of Directors.
+In 2017, Ruth joined the Global Volunteers staff as Director of Partnerships and Collaborations, managing our educational and institutional partnerships.

 Her blog post explores her day-to-day experiences in Ipalamwa, Tanzania as a volunteer in Africa and how she finds it so difficult to capture the feelings and wonderment she experienced while there.